 The honey, lemon dressing yields a slightly sweet flavor, which makes it better for breakfast.
 The lemon, however, does appropriately cut the sweetness from the honey and all the fresh fruit.
-I topped it off with my favorite honey granola as a ‘crouton’ of sorts and somehow it brought the whole thing together!
+It’s SOOO good.

 Where to Buy Burrata Cheese